rahulprajapat123/openai_chatbot/README.md

-# OpenAI & LangChain-Powered Chatbot Support System with Socket.io
+#  LangChain-Powered Chatbot Support System with ollama

 ## Overview

-This project is a real-time chatbot support system powered by **OpenAI** and **LangChain**, built using **Node.js**, **Express**, and **Socket.io**.
+This project is a real-time chatbot support system powered by **LangChain**, built using **Node.js**, **Express**, and **streamlit**.
 The system allows users to interact with a chatbot in a web-based interface, where their questions are processed and answered in real-time.
 The application leverages an interactive chat UI that dynamically updates as messages are exchanged between the user and the AI-powered chatbot.

 ## Technologies Used